MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 In SharePoint Server on-premises, many organizations chose an IT-focused model where users must request sites and provide a business justification.
 This was done to prevent site sprawl and to apply governance policies around access to sensitive data.

-In Microsoft 365, we recommend allowing users to create Teams, Office 365 Groups, and SharePoint sites as needed.
+In Microsoft 365, we recommend allowing users to create Teams, Microsoft 365 Groups, and SharePoint sites as needed.
 You can use sensitivity labels to enforce permissions governance, take advantage of security features that protect your content, and use expiration and renewal policies to make sure unused sites don't accumulate.

 By choosing options that favor user self-service, you can minimize the impact on your IT staff while creating an easier experience for your users.